lokalise/lokalise-push-action/README.md

 ```

 - `flat_naming` — Use flat naming convention.
 Set to `true` if your translation files follow a flat naming pattern like `locales/en.json` instead of `locales/en/file.json`.
 Defaults to `false`.
 - `name_pattern` — Custom pattern for naming translation files.
 Overrides default language-based naming.
-Must include both filename and extension if applicable (e.g., "custom_name.json" or "**.yaml").
+Must include both filename and extension if applicable (e.g., `"custom_name.json"` or `"**.yaml"`).
 Default behavior is used if not set.
-  + When the `name_pattern` is set, the action will respect your `translations_path` but won't append any language names as folders.
-Therefore, if you want to upload all JSON files with custom naming for the English locale, you'll need to provide `name_pattern: "en/**/custom_*.json"`.
-To upload all JSON files stored directly under `translations_path`, you'll set `name_pattern: "custom_*.json"`.
-The latter approach is similar to `flat_naming` but enables you to define custom patterns.
+  + When `name_pattern` is set, the action respects your `translations_path` but does not append language-based folders.
+For example:
+    - `"en/**/custom_*.json"` will match nested files for the `en` locale
+    - `"custom_*.json"` matches files directly under the given path
+  This approach gives you fine-grained control similar to `flat_naming`, but with more flexibility.

+### Behavior and retry settings

 - `skip_tagging` — Do not assign tags to the uploaded translation keys on Lokalise.
 Set this to `true` to skip adding tags like inserted, skipped, or updated keys.
 Defaults to `false`.
 - `skip_polling` — Skips waiting for the upload operation to complete.
 When set to `true`, the `upload_poll_timeout` parameter is ignored.
 Defaults to `false`.
 - `skip_default_flags` — Prevents the action from setting additional default flags for the `upload` command.
 By default, the action includes `--replace-modified --include-path --distinguish-by-file`.
 When `skip_default_flags` is `true`, these flags are not added.
 Defaults to `false`.